Newham Hospital Art Trail

 How this works

-The activity includes three optional prompts which can be done individually, with colleagues, or quietly alone.
+The activity includes three optional prompts which can be done individually, or in a small group.
 You can use the map to find the artworks in hospital.

-To help you get started, a set of clue cards is provided here.
+To help you get started, a clue card has been provided for each floor.

-The riddles are designed to get you looking closely, thinking creatively, and imagining your own answers.
+The questions are designed to get you looking closely, thinking creatively, and imagining your own answers.
 There are no right or wrong responses.

 Take a moment to look at one or more artworks and let your attention settle on a small detail such as a colour, shape, texture, or element that catches your eye.
 From this, you can quietly form a story or thought in your mind.